wassdd18/meet_project/README.md

 **BiConnect** is a professional **React Native (Expo)** educational template designed to accelerate development of multilingual mobile applications.

-Developed as part of the **MEET – Middle East Entrepreneurs of Tomorrow** program, it helps bridge communication gaps between English, Arabic, and Hebrew speakers.
+Developed as part of the **MEET – Middle East Entrepreneurs of Tomorrow** program, it helps bridge communication gaps between Arabic, and Hebrew speakers.

 ### 🎯 What This Template Demonstrates